ballerina-platform/ballerina-dev-website/spec/http/spec.md

 #### 4.3.1.
 Payload binding parameter

-The request payload binding is supported in resource functions where users can access it through a resource function parameter.
-The @http:Payload annotation is specially introduced to distinguish the request payload with other resource function parameters.
+The request payload binding is supported in resource methods where users can access it through a resource method parameter.
+The @http:Payload annotation is specially introduced to distinguish the request payload with other resource method parameters.
 The annotation can be used to specify values such as mediaType...etc.
 Users can define the potential request payload content type as the mediaType to perform some pre-validations as same as Consumes resource config field.